blinkoo-it/blinkoo-components-example/angular-ssr-example/README.md

-# Blinkoo Feed Angular SSR Example
+# Blinkoo Components Angular SSR Example

 The steps to add the blinkoo feed dependency are: